 Market Research & Business Planning - Jewish Family and Children's Service (JFCS)

 JFCS wanted to expand its supportive programs and services to ensure that Lesbian Gay Bisexual and Transsexual (LGBT) Jews be fully integrated into all aspects of Philadelphia’s Jewish community.
 Growth for Good conducted a national and local competitive market assessment, and then created a program expansion recommendation plan.
 The plan focused on building JFCS’ internal capacity and operational structure, as well as creating strategic partnerships and earned income opportunities.
 In the end, JFCS received a three-year business launch plan with comprehensive revenue goals and programming outcomes so that it can better address the psycho-emotional needs of Philadelphia’s Jewish LGBT community.

 “Claudia worked with our entire team — JFCS’ leadership, development, program and HR staff, plus our community task force and lead donor — to develop a solid plan for our LGBT Initiative.
 She has a unique understanding of grassroots advocacy work, program innovation, organizational design, and diversifying funding for success and sustainability.” – Elisa Goldberg, JFCS, Director of Jewish Community Services

 Event Management - Center for Architecture Foundation

-“We could not have pulled off our first event without the help of Joyce Isabelle and the perspective of the entire Growth for Good team.” – Alice Stryker, Development Coordinator, Center for Architecture Foundation
+“We could not have pulled off our first event without the help of Joyce Isabelle and the perspective of the entire Growth for Good team.” – Alice Stryker, Interim Co-Development Director, Center for Architecture Foundation

 Communications Campaign & Positioning - Support Center for Nonprofit Management